 “The opportunity to be a part of the Aspen Rising Presidents Fellowship is something I do not take for granted,” Dr. Brown said.
 “I am truly humbled and grateful for the chance to develop lasting professional relationships, exchange innovative ideas, and engage in deep thought about what community college excellence looks like, both now and in the future.
 As a thoughtful lifelong learner, I look forward to learning with and from exceptional, experienced leaders from across the country.
 Further, I am elated to have the support of our president, faculty, staff, and communities as a representative of Vance-Granville Community College.
 This experience will help me make a greater impact in my current role while giving me the tools to be an exceptional community college president in the future.”

-Prior to joining VGCC, Brown served as Dean of Arts & Sciences at Lenoir Community College, and he has been engaged in higher education work for nearly two decades.
-He holds a bachelor’s degree from East Carolina University, a master’s degree in library science from North Carolina Central University, and a doctorate in educational leadership with a focus on higher education from East Carolina University.
+Prior to joining VGCC, Brown served as Dean of Arts & Sciences at Lenoir Community College.
+He has been engaged in higher education work for nearly two decades.
+Brown holds a bachelor’s degree from East Carolina University, a master’s degree in library science from North Carolina Central University, and a doctorate in educational leadership with a focus on higher education from ECU.

 Together, the 2021-22 fellows are leaders at colleges that collectively serve more than 400,000 students.
-As well, 67 Rising Presidents Fellowship alumni have become presidents of community colleges that collectively serve an additional 953,000 students nationwide.
+To date, 67 Rising Presidents Fellowship alumni have become presidents of community colleges that collectively serve an additional 953,000 students nationwide.

 2021-22 Aspen Rising Presidents Fellows